 Surrey was also home to freed slaves who prospered and created a legacy in the county.
 The detailed story of John Springfield shows the importance of family papers when tracing Black history.
 Conversely, the cases of Thomas Jackson and Thomas West, boys placed in the care of the Royal Philanthropic School, Redhill, show how the full stories of some Black lives are just not known because of a lack of sources.

 Read the Surrey Historic Environment Record (HER) blog which discusses buildings in Surrey and their links to the slave trade, and the approach taken by the HER to improve data and interpretation.

 Anti-slavery campaigners, known as abolitionists, were active in Surrey before the abolition of the slave trade and continued afterwards to help freed slaves become part of Surrey’s diverse community.
 Find out more about the Surrey abolitionists, including Stephen Lushington and the celebrated fugitive slaves, William and Ellen Craft, in Ockham in the 1850s.
 Learn more about Henry Drummond and Guildford’s Anti-Slavery Committee, and the work of the eccentric Thomas Day of Anningsley, near Ottershaw.

 Surrey also had anti-abolitionists.
-Learn more about Surrey’s anti-abolition campaigner Charles Nicholas Pallmer, who was elected Member of Parliament for Surrey in 1826.
+Some had much to lose from slavery ending and remained oblivious to the human rights issues, including Charles Nicholas Pallmer, who was elected Member of Parliament for Surrey in 1826.

-Discover inspiring literature with the Surrey Libraries Black History Month virtual reading lists:
+Discover Surrey Libraries Black History Month virtual reading lists: